The Life Sciences Law Review: France

 Non-clinical studies must further be planned, performed, monitored, recorded, reported and archived in accordance with the principles of Good Laboratory Practice (GLP), which define a set of rules and criteria for a quality system for the organisational process and the conditions for pre-clinical studies.
-These GLP standards have been implemented in France through an Order of 14 March 2000,5 and reflect the Organisation for Economic Co-operation and Development (OECD) requirements.
+These GLP standards have been implemented in France through an Order of 14 March 2000,8 and reflect the OECD requirements.

 iii Clinical trials

 EU Directive 2001/20/EC on clinical trials of medicinal products has been transposed into the French Public Health Code.
-French clinical trials are mainly regulated by Decree No. 2016-1537 of 16 November 2016 which implements Act No. 2012-300 of 5 March 2012 on research involving the human person.6 The Decree defines, among other things, the different types of research, the functioning of ethics committees, the rules applicable to vigilance, and consent by participants).
-France takes the fourth position in Europe, behind the United Kingdom, Germany and Spain, as far as participation in global clinical trials is concerned.7
+French clinical trials are mainly regulated by Decree No. 2016-1537 of 16 November 2016 which implements Act No. 2012-300 of 5 March 2012 on research involving the human person.9 The Decree defines, among other things, the different types of research, the functioning of ethics committees, the rules applicable to vigilance, and consent by participants.
+France takes the third position in Europe, behind Spain and Germany, as far as participation in global clinical trials is concerned.10

 Before a clinical trial can be initiated, participants must provide free and informed consent in writing.
-Direct or indirect compensation of trial subject is prohibited except for the reimbursement of expenses and compensation for the constraints suffered (such as, for example, treatment, medical visits, follow-up examinations, hospitalisations).11
+Direct or indirect compensation of trial subjects is prohibited except for the reimbursement of expenses and compensation for the constraints suffered (such as, for example, treatment, medical visits, follow-up examinations, hospitalisations).15

-The EU Clinical Trial Regulation No. 536/2014 is currently expected to become applicable by early 2022.
-However, the Regulation will only govern interventional trials with medicinal products; other interventional trials and non-interventional trials will remain subject to French law.
+The EU Clinical Trial Regulation No. 536/2014 became applicable on 31 January 2022 and replaces some of the aforementioned French rules (subject to transitional provisions).
+However, the Regulation only governs interventional trials with medicinal products; other interventional trials and non-interventional trials remain subject to French law.

 v Pre-market clearance

-Medicinal products must obtain a marketing authorisation to be marketed in the European Union.
-Only products falling within the mandatory scope of the centralised procedure, listed in Regulation (EC) No. 726/2004, must obtain an EU-wide authorisation by the European Commission following a positive opinion from the European Medicines Agency (EMA).
+Medicinal products must obtain a marketing authorisation to be marketed in the EU.
+Only products falling within the mandatory scope of the centralised procedure, listed in Regulation (EC) No. 726/2004, must obtain an EU-wide authorisation by the European Commission following a positive opinion from the European Medicines Agency's (EMA) Committee for Medicinal Products for Human Use (CHMP).
 All other products can be authorised through either the national, decentralised or mutual recognition procedures in the relevant national territories.
 The French marketing authorisation procedures for medicinal products closely follow the EU rules set out in Directive 2001/83/EC.
 The ANSM is the French competent authority for granting national marketing authorisations that are valid in France, following either the national, mutual recognition or decentralised procedure.
 A national marketing authorisation for medicines is initially valid for a five-year period and may then be renewed without time limit.

 Fees for marketing authorisations (as well as their renewal and modifications) are provided in the French General Tax Code and depend on the type of authorisation.
-In 2020, the fees for a decentralised/mutual recognition marketing authorisation application amounted to €55,000 and €35,700, respectively, depending on whether France acted as the reference member state (RMS) or not.18
+In 2021, the fees for a decentralised or mutual recognition marketing authorisation application amounted to €55,000 and €35,700, respectively, depending on whether France acted as the reference member state (RMS) or not.24

-Medical devices must obtain a CE mark to be marketed in the European Union.
-French law implements the essential requirements and conformity assessment procedures set out in the relevant EU Directives.
-Depending on the risk class of the medical device, these procedures require either a self-assessment by the manufacturer or the assessment by a notified body appointed by an EU Member State (in France, the ANSM designates French notified bodies such as GMED).
-Consequently, the ANSM is not involved in conformity assessments for medical devices, but companies19 manufacturing or marketing Class I or custom-made medical devices must register with the ANSM.20 The putting into service in France of Class IIa, IIb, III and active implantable medical devices must also be communicated to the ANSM,21 which publishes a list of these devices on its website.22
+Medical devices must obtain a CE conformity mark to be marketed in the EU.
+Depending on the risk class of the medical device, the conformity assessment procedures set forth by Regulation (EU) 2017/745 require either a self-assessment by the manufacturer or the assessment by a notified body appointed by an EU Member State (in France, the ANSM designates French notified bodies such as GMED).
+Consequently, the ANSM is not involved in conformity assessments for medical devices, but companies25 manufacturing or marketing Class I or custom-made medical devices must register with the ANSM.26 The putting into service in France of Class IIa, IIb, III and active implantable medical devices must also be communicated to the ANSM,27 which publishes a list of these devices on its website.28

 vi Regulatory incentives